nothing0x00/AttackBoxDev/README.md

 * Remove AttackBox, wireless dongles, wireless dongle bases, power supply and USB extension cables from the box

-* If RedTeam has been engaged for wireless testing:
+* If one has been engaged for wireless testing:

   * Plug the USB wireless dongles onto the wireless dongle bases